 *denotes undergraduate co-author

-(1) Crandell, K.E., Smith, A.F.
-Crino, O.L., Tobalske, B.W.
+(23) Crandell, K.E., Smith, A.F., Crino, O.L., Tobalske, B.W.
 Coping with compliance during take-off and landing in the diamond dove (Geopelia cuneata).
-Accepted for publication at Plos One.
+In press at PLOS ONE.

 (21) Griffith, S.C., Crino, O.L., Andrew.
 S.C.
 (2017) Commentary: The challenge of being ecologically relevant in captivity.
 Frontiers in Ecology and Evolution, 5(21): 1-4.
 10.3389_fevo.2017.00021